Third Wheel (How I Met Your Mother)

 "Third Wheel" is the third episode in the third season of the television series How I Met Your Mother and 47th overall.
-It originally aired on October 8, 2007.
+It originally aired on CBS on October 8, 2007.

 Plot

 Ted calls Barney from the bathroom of MacLaren's to explain that he is about to "go for the belt", which Barney cannot believe.
 Half an hour previously, we see Barney and Marshall playing tennis on Nintendo Wii and Ted, 'suited up' and about to leave, tries to get them to come with him.
 Engrossed in their game, Barney and Marshall say they will follow shortly.

 Robin and Lily are also dressed up; Lily explains she got the boots Robin is wearing in a shoe sale "footwear feeding frenzy", but after asking if the boots are a bit high for her dress, Robin explains her new 'no shave' policy, which Barney ridicules.

 Ted calls Barney from the bar, but the guys can't make it down due to their tennis tournament.
 Ted then runs into Trudy from "The Pineapple Incident" and, while chatting, Trudy's competitive sorority sister Rachel appears and joins in.

 Ted calls Barney again to explain the situation that's arising and to ask which girl he should go for.
 Lily takes Barney's phone and tells Ted she will come down to see and let him know, but when she arrives she says that both are giving him the green light.
 Meanwhile, Robin is on a date with a British surgeon and flirting to comical proportions, but then she calls Lily and tells her to bring a razor, as she is about to break her 'no shave' policy.

 Rachel and Trudy insinuate to Ted about their plans for a threesome (or as Ted puts it, "tricycle") and Ted explains to Lily and Marshall about the ongoing competition between himself and Barney for 'the belt', a replica wrestling belt that Barney bought some time ago, which would be awarded to the first one to pull off 'the tricycle'.
 Marshall is upset he wasn't included in the tricycle competition and tries to convince everyone he could win, while Rachel, Trudy and Ted decide to head up to the apartment.

 Robin calls Lily again to ask for a razor but Lily cannot leave the apartment due to Ted's situation, so Robin is forced to pay $50 to a waitress at the restaurant to get her a razor from a nearby pharmacy.